eda-ricercatore/gulyas-scripts/notes/skill-set.md

 	- Frameworks like Django, Tornado and the PyData stack (e.g. Pandas).
 	- Running Kafka, Storm, Spark in production atop massive data sets.
 	- Easy system management with Fabric and Chef.
-	- Parse.ly’s data engineering team already makes use of modern technologies like Python, Storm, Spark, Kafka, and Elasticsearch to analyze large datasets.
+	- Parse.ly's data engineering team already makes use of modern technologies like Python, Storm, Spark, Kafka, and Elasticsearch to analyze large datasets.
 + Experience in the technologies we use is helpful but not required.
 They are: Go for core infrastructure; ObjC, Java and C# for native UI development on iOS, OSX, Android and Windows; Node.js and IcedCoffeeScript for Web development; FUSE for client file systems; MySQL/InnoDB, DynamoDB, S3 and EC2 for hosting.
 + skill set:
 	- Experience with build infrastructure (e.g. Jenkins), and build tools (e.g. Maven, Ant, Make, CMake, etc)